chasingTheRate/Prize-Math/README.md

 # Prize Math

 Prize Math is my first iOS app developed to be published in the App Store.
 The premise is a rather simple one.
-I wanted to develop an app that allowed parents to reward their children for learning basic arithmetic.
-The rewards or prizes are specified by the parent or user.
-For example, a user could quickly take a photo of a toy he or her child wanted and assign is as a prize to be won.
+I wanted to learn swift and the iOS frameworks by developing an app that allowed parents to reward their children for learning basic arithmetic.
+The are a lot of math apps for kids but at the time I started this project I couldn't find one that gave the parent more control over the questions asked and the prizes awarded.
+In Prize Math rewards/prizes are specified by the parent or user.
+For example, a user could quickly take a photo of a toy his or her child wanted and present it as a prize to be won.

 How to Play: